 The Company was unable to determine reliable estimates for the CGU using either FVLCS or VIU.
-As a result, the Company determined that a full impairment of the CGU was required and, accordingly, made an impairment charge of \$3,114,144 in 2018, there was no impairment charge for the six months to June 30, 2019.
+As a result, the Company determined that a full impairment of the CGU was required and, accordingly, made an impairment charge of \$3,114,144 in 2018, there was no impairment charge for the twelve months ended December 31, 2019.